 As successful as this issue turned out, it was a long time coming.
-Despite advice of highly regarded advocates such as Morton Lane and Aaron Stern [13, 14, 19], catastrophe bonds have developed more slowly than many experts expected.
+Despite advice of highly regarded advocates such as Morton Lane and Aaron Stern [12, 13, 18], catastrophe bonds have developed more slowly than many experts expected.
 According to press reports, USAA has obtained 80% of the coverage of its losses in the \$1.0 to \$1.5 billion layer with this deal.
 On the other hand, we have to wonder why these are one year deals.
-Perhaps it is a matter of getting the technology in place, forcing reinsurers to lower prices on future deals, related US tax code issues, etc. The off-shore reinsurer is reusable and the next time USAA goes to the capital market investors will be familiar with these exposures.
+Perhaps it is a matter of getting the technology in place, forcing reinsurers to lower prices on future deals, related US tax code issues, etc. The off-shore reinsurer is re-usable and the next time USAA goes to the capital market investors will be familiar with these exposures.
 If the traditional catastrophe reinsurance market gets tight, they will have a capital market alternative.
 The cost of this issue is offset somewhat by the gain in access to alternative sources of reinsurance.
-The 1998 issue was more favorable to USAA; it a reported a yield to the bondholders of LIBOR + 4% [1].
+The 1998 issue was more favorable to USAA since it had a reported yield to the bondholders of LIBOR + 4% [1].

 Winterthur Windstorm Bonds.
-Winterthur is a large insurance company based in Switzerland.
+Winterthur is a large insurance company based in Switzerland (in Winterthur of course).
 In February 1997, Winterthur issued three year annual coupon bonds with a face amount of 4700 Swiss francs.
-The coupon rate is 2.25%, subject to risk of windstorm (most likely hail) damage during a specified exposure period each year to Winterthur motor insurance customers.
-The deal was described in the trade press and Schmock has written an article in which he values the coupon cash flow [21].
-The deal has been mentioned in US and European publications (for example, Investment Dealers Digest [18] and Euroweek [2]).
-If the number of motor vehicle (automobile and motorcycle) windstorm claims during the annual observation period exceeds 6000, the coupon for the corresponding year is not paid.
+The coupon rate is 2.25%, subject to risk of windstorm (most likely hail) damage during a specified exposure period each year to Winterthur automobile insurance customers.
+The deal was described in the trade press and Schmock has written an article in which he values the coupon cash flow [19].
+The deal has been mentioned in US and European publications (for example, Investment Dealers Digest [17] and Euroweek [25]).
+If the number of automobile windstorm claims during the annual observation period exceeds 6000, the coupon for the corresponding year is not paid.
 The bond has an additional financial wrinkle.
-It is convertible at maturity; each face amount of CHF 4700 plus the last coupon is convertible to five shares of Winterthur common stock at maturity.
-Furthermore, due to the merger of Winterthur Insurance and Crédit Suisse Group on December 15, 1997, investors can now convert into 35.5 Crédit Suisse Group registered shares at maturity of the WinCat bond 1 .
+It is convertible at maturity; each face amount of CHF 4700 is convertible to five shares of Winterthur common stock at maturity.